jpmec/sacs/README.md

 **SACS doesn't work with Microsoft Visual C++?**

-Microsoft Visual C++ does not support C99 features such as named designators.
+Microsoft Visual C++ does not support C99 features such as designated initializers.
 Also, Microsoft Visual C++ does not compile C99 code.
 Therefore, SACS probably won't ever work with MSVC++.
 Sorry.
 The source code is available if you want to port it yourself.